Gretsch1963/Streaming-06-Smart-Smoker/README.md

  <br><B> Before You Begin </b></br>

-Before running the producer, ensure the following requirements are met:
+Before running the producer & consumer files, ensure the following requirements are met:

 - RabbitMQ server is running.
 - The pika library is installed in your active Python environment.
+- Open Multiple terminal windows to monitor ech channel

 ## The key features of this project include: